What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 ESPN was launched in 1979 as a small cable channel characterized by its banter and broadcasts of mostly minor sporting events.
 During the 1990s and 2000s, it moved further into original reporting, hiring numerous journalists from traditional media outlets.

 ESPN has been criticized for its forays into entertainment television, as well as its role in popularizing shouted sports discourse.
-It also has drawn fire for excessiveness, pushing certain topics to gain ratings, speculative reporting, and for a conflict of interest by over-covering sports for which it owns broadcasting rights and for playing a major role in college athletic conference realignment.
+It also has drawn fire for excessiveness, pushing certain topics to gain ratings, speculative reporting, and for a conflict of interest by over-covering sports for which it owns broadcasting rights and for playing a major role in college athletic scheduling and conference realignment.
 Those criticisms reached a peak in July 2010 with ESPN’s broadcast of NBA star LeBron James’ free-agency decision in a special partly dictated by James’ marketing company.
+Concerns about conflict of interest sprang up again in 2013, when ESPN pulled out of a documentary with Frontline on the NFL’s response to head injuries reportedly as a result of pressure from the league.

 ESPN instituted an ombudsman in 2005, the first sports media outlet to do so.
 In February 2011, it announced the Poynter Institute would serve as its ombudsman, making it the first news organization to have an institution rather than an individual as its ombudsman.
 The Poynter Review Project concluded in 2012, and ESPN returned to an individual ombudsman (Robert Lipsyte) the following year.

-Much of ESPN.com is free, but the site has a premium subscription service with 350,000 subscribers as of 2009.
-The company began charging for access for its magazine’s website in 2009.
+Much of ESPN.com is free, but the site has a premium subscription service called Insider with 400,000 subscribers as of 2012.
+The company began charging for access for its magazine’s website and in 2012 had 670,000 combined subscribers for the magazine and Insider.
 The site also includes a subscription-based streaming-video service called ESPN3.

 In 2009, ESPN issued social media guidelines limiting the type of information its employees are allowed to post.
 It further tightened those restrictions in 2011, particularly for breaking news.
 It has also suspended writers from social media for violations.
 ESPN reached an agreement with Twitter in 2013 to begin showing videos on the service.